 Something happens to people who are challenged to go beyond their fears to a place of trust.
 They walk a little taller.
 Laugh a little easier.
 They instinctively choose not to sweat the small stuff.
 The Ropes Course Odyssey combines engineered structures specifically designed to challenge participants with “back-to-life” training and workshops led by skilled facilitators.
 Want your team to experience an empowering breakthrough?
-Show ‘em the ROPES.
+Show ‘em the ROPES with our proven team building program.

-We will help you identify the specific business goals and organizational values that the Ropes Course will deliver upon.
+We will help you identify the specific business goals and organizational values that the Ropes Course will deliver upon through our corporate team building process.
 This is done in a pre-program call between Odyssey Teams’ Lead Facilitator and key meeting stakeholders/organizers from your team.

 At the Program: